ChrisHorrocks/ipfs-stash/README.md

 Stash initially perform an 'ipfs add' locally to obtain the CID before using 'ipfs-cluster-ctl' to instruct the private IPFS-Cluster to pin & replicate the CID.

-It then replaces the original file with a small script, with the same name as the original file, which when executed performs an 'ipfs get' on the CID stored within it.
+It then replaces the original file with a small script, with the same name as the original file, which when executed performs an 'ipfs get' on the CID stored within it before deleting itself.

 The original filename, CID and file extension are then saved into an sqlite database in '~/.ipfs-stash/' for future reference.
-Stash currently doesn't do anything with this data but if you ever lose a script that contains the original file CID you'll be glad you have it.
+Stash currently doesn't do anything with this data but if you ever lose a script that contains the original file CID you can retrieve it from the database with: sqlite ~/.ipfs-stash/filestore.db "select 1 from files where filename="original-files-name"'

 THIS IS AN EXPERRIMENTAL TOOL, NO WARRANTY IS PROVIDED, USE AT YOUR OWN RISK.